jordanlove123/Web-Crawler/README.md

 # Web-Crawler
 A Rust web crawler that scrapes the most frequently used words on a website starting from a base URL, respecting robots.txt for that website.
+The crawler also makes use of Rust's safe multithreading to run faster.

 ## Usage
 Run this from the command line using the following command: